 Practise on a simulated account

-If you’re going to be day trading from home there are a few things that you will need.
+If you’re going to be lifestyle trading from home there are a few things that you will need.

 1. Choosing your market